Perfect-Precision 2D Geometry Using Complex Integer Rings

 Everybody with a STEM degree knows and (hopefully) loves complex numbers, but I bet that most people have never heard of complex integer rings.
 One reason could be that it appears to be a niche pure math topic with no practical applications.
 At least, that is what you could come to believe after skimming relevant Wikipedia articles.

 The idea seems to come from a parallel universe where people discovered $\mathbb{N}$, $\mathbb{Z}$, maybe even $\mathbb{Q}$, but did not care about continuity – skipping $\mathbb{R}$.
 Instead, they directly tried to extend $\mathbb{Z}$ into a second dimension.
-This extension can be done in different ways, and each way gives us a commutative ring of complex integers.
+This extension can be done in different ways, and each way gives us a commutative ring of complex-valued integers.

 If I had stumbled into that topic without any context, I would have just moved on.
 However, in this post I want to convince you that complex integers are actually a pretty neat concept.
 In fact, I accidentally reinvented it from scratch while trying to find a solution to a rather concrete problem related to 2D geometry – the need to trace out points along polygon boundaries with perfect precision.